 The first thing we always say is, this is a great question and may take a few minutes to unpack.
 And, the second this is - it’s not feature flags vs canaries, it’s feature flags and canaries.

-One way to think of CD + Feature Flags is as a ladder, where CD builds on CI and Feature Flags builds on CD.
-Using canaries for your deployment strategy and feature flags for your release strategy is additive – and we recommend it.
+One way to think of CD + Feature Flags in the software delivery process is as a ladder, where CD builds on CI and Feature Flags builds on CD.
+Using canaries for your deployment strategy and feature flags for your release strategy is additive - and we recommend it.